Starbucks to close 8,000 stores to give staff 'racial-bias' training

 Nearly 170,000 Starbucks employees are expected to go through the training, which will become part of the onboarding process for new workers, the company said in a statement.

+Former U.S. Attorney General Eric Holder, Anti-Defamation League CEO Jonathan Greenblatt, and Sherrilyn Ifill, president and director-counsel of the NAACP League Defense and Education Fund, are among a group of leaders providing guidance to Starbucks in developing its curriculum for the training, the company said.

+The training will address implicit bias and how to prevent discrimination, the company said.

-The announcement came as the city of Philadelphia has launched an investigation into additional "informal complaints" at a downtown Starbucks shop where witnesses said two black men were arrested for doing nothing more than sitting at a table.
+Philadelphia probes new compaintsMeanwhile, the city of Philadelphia has launched an investigation into additional "informal complaints" at the downtown Starbucks shop where witnesses said the two black men were arrested for doing nothing more than sitting at a table.

 "The PCHR has received informal complaints about the specific Starbucks location since the matter arose," the commission said in a statement Tuesday.
 "Any information regarding these complaints are part of our current investigation, and thus are deemed confidential."

-Meanwhile, Kevin Johnson, the coffee giant's chief executive officer, met on Monday with the two men who were removed from the Starbucks after a manager called the cops on Thursday to report they were trespassing and refusing requests to leave the establishment.
+Johnson met on Monday with the two men who were removed from the Starbucks after a manager called the cops to report they were trespassing and refusing requests to leave the establishment.

 Starbucks told ABC News on Monday that the manager, who has not been identified, no longer works for the company.

-The two men at the center of the controversy have yet to be identified or speak publicly about what happened to them at the Starbucks, where protesters have staged demonstrations the last two days that included sit-ins inside the shop.
+The two men at the center of the controversy have yet speak publicly about what happened to them at the Starbucks, where protesters have staged demonstrations the last two days including sit-ins inside the shop.

 Mayor Kenney said the city Commission on Human Relations "will be working to better understand the circumstances that led to this incident and additional reports that have come to their attention about this specific location."

-Neither Kenny or a spokeswoman for the Commission on Human Relations would offer details of the other incidents at the Starbucks shop in question.
+Neither Kenney or a spokeswoman for the Commission on Human Relations would offer details of the other incidents at the Starbucks shop in question.

 The arrests of the men were captured on video and tweeted by Melissa DePino, a 50-year-old mother of two who told ABC News she has vowed not to patronize Starbucks again.
 The video has since been viewed millions of times.